Nelson Stamler: New Jersey Assemblyman

 Stamler made his first bid for public office in 1957, seeking the Republican nomination for the New Jersey General Assembly.
 While considered the front runner for the nomination, he wound up losing the primary to Irene Griffin, a former Assemblywoman and a perennial candidate, by a margin of less than 100 votes.

 He made a second bid for Assemblyman in 1959, the only Republican to win an Assembly seat in Union County that year.
-Stamler was the top vote-getter, defeating incumbent Democrat George M. Miller by more than 4,000 votes.
+Stamler received the most votes, defeating incumbent Democrat George M. Miller by more than 4,000 votes.
 He was re-elected to a second term in 1961.
-He was again the top vote-getter and the only Republican to win; this time his margin was more than 5,000 votes.
+He received the most votes again and was the only Republican to win; this time his margin was more than 5,000 votes.

 New Jersey State Senator

 Pins from Stamler's campaigns for New Jersey State Senate in 1962 (left) and 1965.

 In 1962, State Senator Robert C. Crane died of cancer at the age of 41, creating a special election to fill his vacant Senate seat.
 With the State Senate evenly divided at ten Republicans and ten Democrats, the Special Election would determine control of the upper house.
 Stamler became a candidate for State Senator.
 He easily won the Republican Primary, defeating his 1957 opponent, former Assemblywoman Irene Griffin, by a margin of nearly 3-1, 17,846 to 6,300.
 In the General Election, Stamler faced former Linden Mayor H. Roy Wheeler, who had come within 567 votes of beating Crane three years earlier.

 Because control of the Senate was at stake, the race between Stamler and Wheeler attracted considerable attention from statewide officials.
 Richard J. Hughes, who was in his first year as Governor, became heavily invested in the campaign.
 With a Democratic-controlled State Assembly, Hughes needed control of the Senate to advance his legislative agenda.
 Senate Republicans had a rule, known as the Caucus System, that no bill could advance to the floor for a vote unless a majority of the majority caucus supported it.
 Democrats had advocated a rule change.

 Both of New Jersey's United States Senators, Republican Clifford P. Case and Democrat Harrison A. Williams, campaigned actively for their party's Senate candidates.
 Case and Williams were both from Union County.

 In October, Hughes accused Stamler of raising money from the New Jersey Homebuilders Association, which opposed the expansion of anti-discrimination housing laws.
 Stamler had attended a fundraiser at the Short Hills home of a prominent builder, Louis R. Barba.
 Stamler said that the New Jersey Democratic State Committee had also solicited funds from the Homebuilders Association.
 Wheeler sought to make Civil Rights an issue in his legislative race, saying that Stamler was an opponent of Civil Rights and that the Caucus System served to block Civil Rights legislation.
 Stamler said that he was the sponsor of a bill that advocated fair housing in the State Assembly.